nigelpoh/mesa-by-satora-website/README.md

 This was a store created for Mesa By Satora (a now decommissioned e-commerce store).
 A run-through of the design of the live website can be found below.
 It was built using Liquid, JavaScript and HTML/CSS for Shopify.
+The code is provided only for showcase and unauthorized use is not permitted.

 <img width="1728" height="851" alt="ss1" src="https://github.com/user-attachments/assets/837c305c-804a-4a1f-969d-232b4a139fd2" />
 <img width="1728" height="1117" alt="ss2" src="https://github.com/user-attachments/assets/de08b441-7843-433a-94b0-69d00d3867ce" />